1

 A Concession Stand Manager often faces challenges like long customer lines, inventory shortages, and coordinating a diverse team during peak hours.
 Effective management requires strong organizational skills, clear communication, and real-time problem-solving.
 Utilizing pre-event planning, assigning clear roles to staff, and maintaining an accurate inventory can help keep operations smooth and customer satisfaction high, even during high-traffic periods.

-What is the role of a concession manager?
+Who is a concession manager?

 What are the key skills and qualifications needed to thrive as a Concession Stand Manager, and why are they important?